 This course aims at making students proficient in a wide range of skills required to develop tools that automatically analyse software and to use tools to prove correctness of software according to formal specifications.
 Both of these techniques are employed in modern software development to ensure software quality and security in the face of ever-increasing complexity.

 This course is the final course for the Software Analysis specialisation.
 It gets students as close as possible to the current research in the field.

 We focus heavily on practical design and implementation.
-For the automated parts we will implement tools for automatic verification.
+In the first part, we learn how to implement tools for automatic verification.
 This includes tools for analysing control flow and being able to detect bugs like possible null-pointer dereferencing or eliminating dead code.
 We will show how to do this in a scalable and modular way.
-For the interactive parts we will use and be aided by the interactive proof assistant Coq — nearly all proofs we do in this course will be aided by Coq which in effect means that all of your calculations will be checked for you, greatly reducing the risk of human error (it’s also incredibly addictive).
-These types of tools are used in industry and has, for instance, been used to prove the correctness of an optimising C-compiler and an SeL4 micro kernel.

 - Experience with developing software;